 I am excited to kick off this series with Hanha of Transparency Blog.
-It has been a blast getting to know her enthusiastic self and I am excited to introduce her to all of you.
+It has been a blast getting to know her enthusiastic self (and doing an interview with her over at her blog here too!) and I am excited to introduce her to all of you.
 Stay until the end to find out how you can follow her amazing blog as well!

 First some easy stuff: Tell us a bit about yourself.
 What is your work, passions, and interests?

 Hi, my name is Hanha and I am the writer behind Transparency Blog!
 To fit everything in one nutshell, I am basically super passionate about encouraging others and sharing the love of Christ - like I met Jesus and now there’s no turning back like the old hymn says haha.
 I graduated from the University of National Champions—Go Heels!— and I’m currently pursuing plans to become a physician in the near future, either in family medicine or pediatrics.

 A few fun facts?
 I’m addicted to Grey’s Anatomy.
 I have a special place in my heart for tacos, and podcasts are my present obsession.
 In my spare time, I daydream about places I can travel and I love connecting with friends on Instagram.
 Come say hi!

 You write a beautiful blog on faith.
 How did you come to begin Transparency Blog, and what is your goal for it as a blog?
 Did you always intend this to be your blog’s focus?